RosettaCommons/documentation/development_documentation/Coding-Conventions.md

 * **Watch for long argument lists.** Function calls then become difficult to write, read, and maintain.
 Instead, try to move the member function to a class where it is more appropriate and/or pass objects in as arguments &mdash; *e.g.*, if a function needs to know several things about a rotamer, (its chi angles, the way those chi angles were produced, the amino acid type, the chi bins, *etc.*,) wrap all of those individual pieces of data into a `Rotamer` object.
 Then a single parameter (a `Rotamer const &` perhaps) may be passed to the function instead of many.

 #####Inheritance
 * **Define OP typedefs for classes in their corresponding `.fwd.hh` files.
-(See explanation about owning pointers in [[#General.|General]] above.) **Note**: It is no longer necessary for classes to be derived from ReferenceCount.
+(See explanation about owning pointers in [[#General.|Coding-Conventions#General]] above.) **Note**: It is no longer necessary for classes to be derived from ReferenceCount.
 See [[How to use pointers correctly]] for information on the new pointer system.
 ** Dynamically allocated objects must be put into owning pointers at the time of their allocation.

 * **Avoid multiple inheritance.**

-* **Don't use protected inheritance.** Private inheritence can be a useful alternative to containment, but we generally prefer containment.
+* **Don't use protected inheritance.** Private inheritance can be a useful alternative to containment, but we generally prefer containment.

 ####File Inclusion
 Why does file inclusion matter?
 Compilation speed &mdash; and sometimes, the ability to compile at all!
 Reckless #inclusion produces long build times when compiling from scratch and long re-build times after making modifications.
 The majority of development is thus spent compiling and recompiling; you waste your time and the valuable time of your colleagues with bad #inclusion practices.(Consider that Rosetta++, because of its circular `#include`s, could not be compiled on any BlueGene machines without a special modification to the BlueGene compiler.)